clean-code-craft-tcq-1/test-for-analytics-Sowndarya-code/README.md

 1. Access to the Server containing the telemetrics in a csv file
 2. Check on threshold changes if any
-3. Information regarding the Notification mechanism - eg: mail - mail ID's
+3. Information and details regarding the Notification mechanism - eg: mail - mail ID's
 4. Latest CSV file

 (add more if needed)